Tatum, Allen lead No. 21 Duke past No. 20 Notre Dame 84-74

 SOUTH BEND, Ind.
+(AP) -- It's been a bumpy ride for No. 21 Duke the past month.
+Now, interim coach Jeff Capel thinks the Blue Devils are coming together.

-(AP) -- Jayson Tatum had 19 points and a career-high 14 rebounds, Grayson Allen scored 21 points and No. 21 Duke beat No. 20 Notre Dame 84-74 on Monday night.
+Jayson Tatum had 19 points and a career-high 14 rebounds, Grayson Allen scored 21 points and Duke won on the road for the second time in three days, beating No. 20 Notre Dame 84-74 on Monday night.

-Luke Kennard and Matt Jones each added 16 points for the Blue Devils (17-5, 5-4 ACC), who strung together consecutive wins for the first time since the first week of January.

-This was also the Blue Devils' second win since being banned from their locker room by coach Mike Krzyzewski last week.
-Jeff Capel is 3-3 as interim coach for Krzyzewski, who is still recovering following back surgery.
+The Blue Devils hadn't strung together consecutive wins since the first week of January, and just last week were banned from their locker room by coach Mike Krzyzewski after a disappointing loss to North Carolina State.

+''I think we're growing up, I think we're becoming tougher,'' said Capel, now 3-3 subbing for Krzyzewski, who is still recovering following back surgery. ''To be able to go on the road the past three days in two sold-out, hostile environments and to be able to get wins speaks volumes about our guys.''

-Duke leaned heavily on its starting five, getting all but six points from that group, with Kennard and Amile Jefferson fouling out.
-The teams combined for 48 fouls and 52 free throws.
+Luke Kennard and Matt Jones each added 16 points for the Blue Devils (17-5, 5-4 Atlantic Coast Conference), who leaned heavily on their starting five, getting all but six points from that group.
+Kennard and Amile Jefferson both fouled out, and the teams combined for 48 fouls and 52 free throws.

 V.J.
 Beachem scored 20 points and Bonzie Colson had 17 points and nine rebounds for Notre Dame (17-6, 6-4), which has lost three straight.